 - National Schools Kayak Championships (Athletes race for Langley School)

-The Academy organises a technical paddling training camp at the Nelo Training base in Porto Antigo, Portugal during the Autumn half term.
+The Academy organises a technical paddling training camp at the Nelo Training base in Porto Antigo, Portugal each year.
 This week of training focuses on technical development and also includes bungee sessions that fit with the Autumn block of strength training.
 Nelo provide all the kayaks and are hugely accommodating in ensuring the Academy have the opportunity to develop K1, K2 and K4 skills at the camp.
 The accommodation is by the water in the superb Porto Antigo hotel.

-If you are interested in finding out more about this hugely exciting and innovating project, please contact Academy Coach Tim Scott at the school on 01508 520210 or email email@example.com
+If you are interested in finding out more about our warm weather training camps and and innovating project, please contact Academy Coach Tim Scott at the school on 01508 520210 or email email@example.com

 The Coaching Team

-Tim Scott, (UKCC British Canoeing Level 3 Racing Coach) oversees the training program for all Academy athletes and is supported by the Langley Strength and Conditioning team, the on-site School Physio and the Resident Graduate for the Kayaking Academy, Jess Northcote, who provides the link between the Academy and the School.
-Jess is in charge of the day-to-day organisation and logistics for the Academy, the food, the Academy’s account and budget, and is also the main correspondence for parents, teachers and external personnel.
-She drives and accompanies the kayakers to all training sessions and competitions and is on site for any personal, academic, sporting or pastoral issues.
+Tim Scott, (UKCC British Canoeing Level 3 Racing Coach) oversees the training program for all Academy athletes and is supported by the Langley Strength and Conditioning team, the on-site School Physio and the Resident Graduate for the Kayaking Academy, Harriet Hicks, who provides the link between the Academy and the School.
+Harriet is in charge of the day-to-day organisation and logistics for the Academy, the main correspondence for parents, teachers for any academic, sporting or pastoral issues.

-Tim also coaches at Norwich Canoe Club and is part of the clubs Senior Coaching Team as well as being the British Canoeing Sprint Based Coach at the club, so this provides a link for both the club and school.
-Tim has been coaching for many years coaching and has been fortunate to spend many sessions alongside national coaches training Olympians and this has given him an opportunity to understand their technical perspective.
-This leaves him extremely well placed to pass their coaching philosophy along the British Canoeing Talent Pathway to the athletes he trains.
+Tim also coaches at Norwich Canoe Club and is part of the club’s Senior Coaching Team as well as being the British Canoeing Sprint Based Coach at the club, so this provides a link for both the club and school.
+Tim has been coaching for many years and has been fortunate to spend time alongside national coaches, training Olympians.
+Elite coaching experience is something Tim is able to passes along the British Canoeing Talent Pathway to the athletes he trains.